ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-7-3.md

-Chapter 7: Impact of Virtual Communication on Business Performance: Impacts on Innovation and Creativity
+Impacts on Innovation and Creativity
 ========================================================================================================

 In this chapter, we will explore the impact of virtual communication on innovation and creativity in a remote work environment.